 "On behalf of the University, I congratulate the grant recipients and I'm really looking forward to seeing the exciting results in the years to come."

-ANU Research School of Engineering researchers Professor Kylie Catchpole, Professor Andres Cuevas, Professor Dan Macdonald, Professor Andrew Blakers and Dr Kean Chern Fong will be lead chief investigators on the six ANU-led projects.
+ANU Research School of Electrical, Energy and Materials Engineering researchers Professor Kylie Catchpole, Professor Andres Cuevas, Professor Dan Macdonald, Professor Andrew Blakers and Dr Kean Chern Fong will be lead chief investigators on the six ANU-led projects.